-It’s a true marvel of modern medicine.
 The ability to treat over 80 diseases and conditions using stem cells found in the blood of the umbilical cord after it has been clamped and cut is one of the major biological breakthroughs of the 21st century.
+This is why so many families choose cord blood and tissue banking today.

 Research and clinical trials that explore the vast potential of stem cells are increasing in breathtaking fashion.
-The stem cells found in cord blood are currently being used to treat a multitude of different diseases including blood cancers like leukemia and lymphoma, and blood and immune system disorders like sickle-cell disease and Wiskott-Aldrich syndrome.
+Cord blood stem cells are currently being used to treat a multitude of different diseases including blood cancers like leukemia and lymphoma, blood and immune system disorders like sickle-cell disease and Wiskott-Aldrich syndrome, and many metabolic disorders.

 As additional research continues, the life-saving potential of stem cells is becoming even more promising.
-Specifically, there are over 300 clinical trials being conducted on the application of cord tissue cells, and there are exciting indications that they may be of considerable use in treating debilitating conditions like heart disease, Type-1 diabetes and Parkinson’s disease to name a few.
+Specifically, there are over 300 clinical trials being conducted on the application of umbilical cord tissue stem cells, and there are exciting indications that they may be of considerable use in treating debilitating conditions like heart disease, Type-1 diabetes, Parkinson’s, Alzheimer's, and multiple sclerosis, to name a few.

 These findings have many parents wondering precisely what is the difference between cord blood and cord tissue.
 Let’s take a look at how they differ, and the reasons why many believe that the storage of both cord blood and cord tissue is an investment that may potentially save the life of a family member in the future.